Introduction to Python

 Hola, MaximoFN, funcion 2

-We can use not only modules created by us, but also modules already installed (built-in modules
+We can not only use modules created by us, but also installed modules (built-in modules

 ).